arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ## Portenta X8 Board Manager

 ***__Note:__ This is an optional step that enables the possibility of performing remote over-the-air updates on your Portenta X8 OS and applications.
-To proceed, you need an Arduino Cloud for Business plan with Portenta X8 Manager.***
+To proceed, you need access to the Portenta X8 Board Manager, which is available as part of the Arduino Cloud for Business plan.
+For more information, please contact our Pro Support team following this [form](https://www.arduino.cc/pro/contact-us/).***

 Now, you can start connecting your Portenta X8 to the Portenta X8 Board Manager.
 You need an Arduino Cloud for your business account to leverage this feature.

 Check the Arduino Cloud for business plan with Portenta X8 Manager [here](https://cloud.arduino.cc/plans#business) and create your Arduino Cloud account in a couple of steps (see the dedicated documentation at [this link](https://docs.arduino.cc/arduino-cloud/)).

-When your Arduino Cloud for business account is correctly set up, log into it [here](https://cloud.arduino.cc/home/) and click on **Portenta X8 Board Manager**.
+Once access has been granted, log into your Arduino Cloud for Business account [here](https://cloud.arduino.cc/home/) and click on **Portenta X8 Board Manager**.
 The feature is located within the **Integrations** section of the Cloud.

 ![Arduino Cloud homepage with Portenta X8 Manager](assets/web_board_manager_cloud_integration.png "Arduino Cloud homepage with Portenta X8 Manager")